The Requirements Gap – What to do When Something was Missed

-There is a Seinfeld episode where Jerry has to take his car to an unknown mechanic.
+In a Seinfeld episode, Jerry takes his car to an unknown mechanic.
 For Seinfeld fans, Jerry was on the outs with Puddy at the time.
-Anyhow, Jerry is talking to George, questioning a $2000 repair the mechanic suggested, and George’s response was: “Well, of course, they’re trying to screw you!
+Anyhow, Jerry is talking to George, questioning a $2000 repair the mechanic suggested, and George’s response is: “Well, of course, they’re trying to screw you!
 What do you think?
 That’s what they do.
 They can make up anything; nobody knows!
 “Why, well, you need a new johnson rod in here.”
 Oh, a Johnson rod.
 Yeah, well, better put one of those on!”

 When implementing software and there is a clear gap in understanding – this episode goes through my brain.
 If you are the customer, and the vendor or product suggests something that seems off – it’s the Johnson Rod.
 If you are the vendor or product, and the customer is adamant that something should work the way they want it to – Johnson Rod.

 In the end, I often find that few people are trying to “screw” each other.
 Usually, it’s just a clear gap in understanding.
-Whether customer or vendor, or product, there is inevitably a misunderstanding that needs to be addressed during any software implementation.
+Whether customer, vendor, or product, a misunderstanding must inevitably be addressed during any software implementation.